Is St. Louis, Missouri, a Good Place to Retire?

 - Gateway Arch Park Foundation

-You get the best of both worlds in St. Louis — a moderate climate with all four seasons.
-In the winter, you’ll still need a heavy jacket and snow boots since the temperature averages about 29 degrees in January.
-However, at the height of summer, expect sunny skies with highs in the low 80s.
+You get the best of both worlds in St. Louis: a relatively moderate climate with all four seasons.
+In the winter, you’ll still need a heavy jacket and snow boots since the temperature averages about 32 degrees in January.
+At the height of summer, expect sunny skies with highs in the 80s.

-While St. Louis is an attractive place to live, its suburbs also have a lot to offer, especially for retirees.
+Downtown St. Louis is a vibrant place to live, but its suburbs also have a lot to offer for retirees.

 1. Kirkwood, MO